Fireside chats: Presentation

 Roosevelt customarily made his address from the Diplomatic Reception Room of the White House.
 He would arrive 15 minutes before air time to welcome members of the press, including radio and newsreel correspondents.
 NBC White House announcer Carleton E. Smith gave him a simple introduction: "Ladies and gentlemen, the President of the United States."
 Roosevelt most often began his talks with the words, "My friends" or "My fellow Americans", and he read his speech from a loose-leaf binder.
 Presidential advisor and speechwriter Samuel Rosenman recalled his use of common analogies and his care in avoiding dramatic oratory: "He looked for words that he would use in an informal conversation with one or two of his friends."
 Eighty percent of the words used were in the thousand most commonly used words in the English language.

 The radio historian John Dunning wrote that "It was the first time in history that a large segment of the population could listen directly to a chief executive, and the chats are often credited with helping keep Roosevelt's popularity high."

 Each radio address went through about a dozen drafts.
 Careful attention was also given to Roosevelt's delivery.
 When he realized that a slight whistle was audible on the air due to a separation between his two front lower teeth, Roosevelt had a removable bridge made.

 Roosevelt is regarded as one of the most effective communicators in radio history.
-Although the fireside chats are often thought of as having been a weekly event, Roosevelt in fact delivered just 31 addresses during his 4,422-day presidency.
+Although the fireside chats are often thought of as having been frequent and numerous, Roosevelt in fact delivered just 31 addresses during his 4,422-day presidency.
 He resisted those who encouraged him to speak on radio more frequently, as shown in his response to Russell Leffingwell after the address of February 23, 1942:

 The one thing I dread is that my talks should be so frequent as to lose their effectiveness. ...
 Every time I talk over the air it means four or five days of long, overtime work in the preparation of what I say.
 Actually, I cannot afford to take this time away from more vital things.
 I think we must avoid too much personal leadership—my good friend Winston Churchill has suffered a little from this.